IanVS/eslint-nibble/README.md

 Sometimes running ESLint against an existing project and fixing the hundreds or thousands of errors is biting off more than you can chew.
 This will give a quick overview of your failing rules, and then show the detailed error reports for one rule at a time.

-If a rule is able to be automatically fixed by ESLint, `eslint-nibble` will allow you to run autofix on individual rules, allowing you to make more focused commits.
+If a rule can be automatically fixed by ESLint, `eslint-nibble` will allow you to run autofix on individual rules, allowing you to make more focused commits.

-Major versions of this tool correspond to the major version of ESLint.
-This means eslint-nibble version `4.X` will use the latest eslint `4.X`.

 ## Installation